deBasMan21/deBasMan21/README.md

 - I'm working on BRESS toernooiplanner
 - I’m working on Praktijk Hoogbegaafd iOS and Android

 I worked on a few different projects.
-I am mainly focussed on iOS mobile development.
-I created ShareMyCar and BRESS iOS apps and i am currently working on Praktijk Hoogbegaafd iOS.
+I am mainly focussed on iOS development.
+I created ShareMyCar, Praktijk Hoogbegaafd and BRESS iOS apps and i am currently working on MCUWidgets.
 For these application i also created backends.
 I mostly work with .NET 6 for the backends but I am sufficiently skilled with node.js.
 If there are any questions about me or what I do you can always contact me with the information below.
 (Because of security or work in progress some repositories may be private)

 - You can find me on [LinkedIn](https://www.linkedin.com/in/bas-buijsen-8a5ba5231/)
 - You can reach me via: bbuijsen@gmail.com